 Upwardly Global is excited to announce the release of new comprehensive guidelines to help internationally trained healthcare workers relicense and find employment in the U.S. healthcare sector.

-These new and updated licensing guides — focused on the states of California, Illinois, New Jersey, New York, Texas, and Washington, D.C. for physicians, nurses, and pharmacists — are desperately needed at a time when COVID-19 has intensified the demand for qualified healthcare workers.
-There are some 165,000 unemployed and underemployed internationally trained healthcare workers in the U.S. in the midst of a severe and prolonged labor shortage impacting the healthcare industry.
+These new licensing guides—focused on the states of California, Florida, Illinois, New Jersey, New York, Texas, Virginia, and Washington for physicians, nurses, and pharmacists — are desperately needed at a time when COVID-19 has intensified the demand for qualified healthcare workers.
+There are some 165,000 unemployed and underemployed internationally trained healthcare workers in the U.S. (Migration Policy Institute) in the midst of a severe and prolonged labor shortage impacting the healthcare industry.
 The pandemic has emphasized the need for healthcare and stretched workers to the limit.

 “We can no longer afford to overlook international trained healthcare workers,” said Jina Krause- Vilmar, President and CEO of Upwardly Global.
 “The pandemic has only exacerbated an already present problem that has persisted for years.
 It is our hope that these guidelines will help expedite the hiring of qualified medical professionals and get them into jobs that have gone unfilled.”